 1. iPhone (+ charger) – The all-in-one gadget.
-Nowadays, smartphones have several uses and features – telephone, internet, camera & video, google maps, language translation, social media (Facebook, Twitter, Instagram, etc), iBooks (I just download my favorite books), music, update my blog, emails, online chats / calls, check-in online, apps for travel guides, etc. Though I have iPod, iPad, and laptop, I don’t bring them all the time if I don’t have to.
+Nowadays, smartphones have several uses and features – telephone, internet, camera & video, google maps, language translation, social media (Facebook, Twitter, Instagram, etc), iBooks (I just download my favorite books), music, update my blog, emails, online chats/calls, check-in online, apps for travel guides, etc. Though I have an iPod, iPad, and laptop, I don’t bring them all the time if I don’t have to.

-2. scarf – The multi-purpose garment.
-I can use it to cover my self when going to temples, cover my head during summer, blanket when the aircraft is too cold, pillow, etc. Besides, it doesn’t take up a lot of space on my bag.
+2. Scarf – The multi-purpose garment.
+I can use it to cover my self when going to temples, cover my head during summer, a blanket when the aircraft is too cold, pillow, etc. Besides, it doesn’t take up a lot of space in my bag.

 3. Lipstick – I look pale without a lipstick that’s why I always have to carry one.
 Plus, I need to look nice for the photos 😉

 4. Ziploc bags – Instead of using packing bags, I use Ziploc bags to store my medicines, liquids, passport, and any small items.